Cannabis

 101

 Bongs, dabs, and vapes — oh my.
-Read on to get a crash course in marijuana 101.
+Read on to get a crash course in cannabis/marijuana 101.

-How marijuana is used, from smokes to sweets.
+How cannabis is used, from smokes to sweets.

-From edibles to vaping, and lotions to concentrates, there are many different ways to use marijuana, and each one affects people differently.
+From edibles to vaping, and lotions to concentrates, there are many different ways to use cannabis (also referred to as marijuana), and each one affects people differently.
 No matter how you use, use responsibly.

 Smoking